 Since $W_{n+1}$ is representable, it suffices to prove that $\psi^{r}_{n+1}$ is the identity when $R_{0}$ is the representing object $\bZ[x_{0},\dotsc,x_{n}]$, or, since this is torsion free, when $R_{0}=\bQ[x_{0},\dotsc,x_{n}]$. \textit{A fortiori}, it suffices to prove $\psi^{r}_{n+1}$ is the identity when $R_{0}$ is a $\bQ$-algebra.
 Since for a $\bQ$-algebra $W_{n+1}(R_{0})$ is isomorphic as a ring to the Cartesian product of $n+1$ copies of $R_{0}$ via the ghost coordinates, the only possible natural ring endomorphisms of $W_{n+1}$ are the maps that permute the factors.
 Since $\psi^{r}$ commutes with the restriction map $R$ on $TR(R)$, and on the ghost coordinates the restriction map induces the projection onto the first $n$ factors, it follows by induction that $\psi^{r}_{n+1}$ is the identity. \end{proof}

-Since a connective commutative $A$-algebra $R$ admits a canonical map of commutative $A$-algebras $R\to H\pi_{0}R$, we obtain the following corollary of the previous theorem and its proof.

-\begin{corollary} Let $A$ be a commutative ring orthogonal spectrum and $R$ a commutative $A$-algebra.
+\begin{corollary} Let $R$ be a commutative ring orthogonal spectrum.
 Assume that $R$ is connective and that $p \nmid r$.
-Then $\opATC_{0}(R)$ has the Frobenius invariants of $W(\pi_{0}R)$ as a quotient and the action of $\psi^{r}$ descends to the identity map on this quotient. \end{corollary}
+Then $TC_{0}(R)$ has the Frobenius invariants of $W(\pi_{0}R)$ as a quotient and the action of $\psi^{r}$ descends to the identity map on this quotient. \end{corollary}

-\begin{example} When we take $A=R=S$ to be the sphere spectrum, \cite[\S5]{BHM} identifies $TC(S)\phat$ as $(S\vee \Sigma \bC P^{\infty}_{-1})\phat$, where $\bC P^{\infty}_{-1}$ denotes the Thom spectrum of the virtual bundle $-L$, where $L$ denotes the tautological line bundle.
+\begin{example} When we take $R=S$ to be the sphere spectrum, \cite[\S5]{BHM} identifies $TC(S)\phat$ as $(S\vee \Sigma \bC P^{\infty}_{-1})\phat$, where $\bC P^{\infty}_{-1}$ denotes the Thom spectrum of the virtual bundle $-L$, where $L$ denotes the tautological line bundle.
 More to the point, $\Sigma \bC P^{\infty}_{-1}$ is the homotopy fiber of the $S^{1}$-transfer $\Sigma \Sigma^{\infty}_{+}\bC P^{\infty}\to S$.
 The tom Dieck splitting identifies